 Highlights include Castello del Buonconsiglio a 13th-century castle and museum.
 Muse, a striking modernist building designed by the architect Renzo Piano (architect of The Shard and Centre Pompidou).
 The Duomo a Romanesque cathedral with fragments of medieval frescoes inside and the Museo Diocesano Tridentino a former bishop’s residence dating from the 11th century.
 It houses one of Italy’s most important ecclesiastical collections.

 A real highlight for me was taking the cable car up from Trento to Sardagna.
 It is only a brief ride but the views from the viewing platform are spectacular.
 There is a small bar near the viewing platform where we sipped Aperol Spritz and put the world to rights.
 The surroundings are so spectacular that one drink turned into a few.
+Here are some other reasons why you should visit Trento.

 Visit Val di Non